subaquatic-pierre/linux-tools/README.md

 - p - assign port mapping first is host second is container port

 ## Managing Files

+##### Create symlink

+    ls -s originalfile linkedfile

+- this command create a soft symbolic link to the first file, the second file can be moved around anywhere and minipulated.
+When it is open it points to the original file. it is similar to a shortcut on Windows OS

 ##### Make new directory